Can an artificial intelligence learn to beat the stock market?

 * * *

 Glickman got the computer bug early.
 One day, when he was around six, his mother asked him to change the batteries in a transistor radio.
 He wondered instead about the electronics inside.
-His mother was impressed, so she enlisted a family friend who was an engineer at Sperry Univac, an early computer company, to teach her son everything he knew.
+His mother was impressed by his curiosity, so she enlisted a family friend who was an engineer at Sperry Univac, an early computer company, to teach her son everything he knew.
 “By the time I was seven, I was building my own circuits,” Glickman says.
 “And by the time I was nine, I had built my own computer.”

 Like many prodigies, Glickman experienced something of an abbreviated childhood.
 An honorable mention for a Westinghouse science award caught the attention of a group of physics professors, including John Bardeen, a winner of two Nobel prizes, and Wolfgang Johannes Poppelbaum at the University of Illinois Urbana-Champaign; at 16, Glickman was offered his own research lab at the university, funded by the U.S. Navy.
 There was one condition: He would have to teach a graduate-student seminar in semiconductor physics.
 “I was petrified,” Glickman remembers, but he took the assignment in stride.
 “It didn’t strike me as absurd,” he continues.
 “Today, it does.”